Tools¶

 Development¶

-Compile script¶
+Compile Lizard¶

 After making changes to the Lizard language definition or its C++ implementation, you can use the compile script to generate a new parser and executing the compilation in an Espressif IDF Docker container.